enix/arista-eapi-exporter/README.md

 ## API commands and metrics

-Every `show` command passed to the eAPI its resulting Prometheus metrics is defined in the YAML files passed as `-a` or `--api-commands` (by default the exporter will look in `/etc/arista-eapi-exporter/api_commands.yaml`).
+Every `show` command passed to the eAPI and its resulting Prometheus metrics is defined in the YAML files passed as `-a` or `--api-commands` (by default the exporter will look in `/etc/arista-eapi-exporter/api_commands.yaml`).

 All commands present in this file are queried in a single API call.